Audi SQ5 Sportback vs Lexus GX

 Who Should Buy Which?

-Buy the Audi SQ5 Sportback if: You want the lower entry price, prioritise performance, want lower running costs, or prefer Audi's approach to design and ownership experience.
+Buy the Audi SQ5 Sportback if: You want the lower entry price, prioritise performance, need more boot space, want lower running costs, or prefer Audi's approach to design and ownership experience.

 Buy the Lexus GX if: You need stronger towing, or prefer Lexus's approach to design and ownership experience.